MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/app-service-managed-id-cli.md

 ---

-**Step 3.** Use the application scope credential to create a webhook.
+**Step 3.** Use the application scope credential to create a webhook with the [az acr webhook create](/azure/acr/webhook#az-acr-webhook-create) command.

 #### [bash](#tab/terminal-bash)